lkoolik/isrm_health_calculations/README.md

 1. `setup_logging`: sets up the log file capability using the `logging` library
    1. Inputs:
-      * N/A
+      * `debug_mode`: a Boolean indicating if log statements should be returned in debug mode or not
-   2. Outputs
+   2. Outputs:
       * `tmp_logger`: a filepath string associated with a temporary log file that will be moved as soon as the output directory is created
    3. Methodology:
       1. Defines useful variables for the `logging` library.
       2. Creates a temporary log file path (`tmp_logger`) that allows the file to be created before the output directory.
       3. Suppresses all other library warnings and information.
+      4. Sets the formatting system for log statements.

-2. `create_output_dir`: creates the output directory for saving files
+2. `verboseprint`: sets up the verbose printing mechanism for global usage
    1. Inputs:
+      * `verbose`: a Boolean indicating if it is in verbose mode or not
+      * `text`: a string to be returned if the program is in verbose mode
+   2. Outputs: None
+   3. Methodology:
+      1. Checks if verbose is True.
+      2. If True, creates a log statement.
+      3. If False, does nothing.

+3. `report_version`: reports the current working version of the tool
+   1. Inputs: None
+   2. Outputs: None
+   3. Methodology: adds statements to the log file about the tool version

+4. `create_output_dir`: creates the output directory for saving files
+   1. Inputs:
       * `batch`: the batch name
       * `name`: the run name
-   2. Outputs
+   2. Outputs:
       * `output_dir`: a filepath string for the output directory
       * `f_out`: a string containing the filename pattern to be used in output files
    3. Methodology: